ubermag/ubermagutil/README.md

 ## About

-`ubermagutil` is a Python package used across [Ubermag](http://ubermag.github.io) packages that provides:
+`ubermagutil` is a Python package used across [Ubermag](http://ubermag.github.io) that provides:

-- Definition of the typesystem
+- Definition of the type-system

 - Conversion of units

-It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.6 or higher.
+It is available on all major operating systems (Windows, MacOS, and Linux) and requires Python 3.6 or higher.

 ## Documentation

-APIs and tutorials as Jupyter notebooks are available.
+APIs and tutorials as Jupyter notebooks are available as a part of documentation.

 ## Installation, testing, and upgrade

 We support installation using `conda` and `pip` package managers.
-Instructions can be found in documentation.
+Instructions can be found in the documentation.

 ## Binder